thekarlbrown/ChangeTheWorld/README.md

 due to complexities of php, if ($case==0) will throw an error but stil evaluate as true then change the database in favratd.php.
 I need to check to see how this affects the program later, but assume we are not worrying about custom attacks atm and may be a non-issue

-prompt for deletion of old drafts
+add ability to delete old drafts, and save over existing draft

 view list of followers onclick pulls you into list of followers not ideas, which then pulls into each individuals ideas (requires new data container)

 bring custom picture for each user (or do away with picture in profile)

 optimize views used (ie button instead of image instead of text or whatever)

-view other users profiles

-add images for profiles to various displays, save profile picture to server
+add images for profiles to various tabs, save profile picture to server

-groxxx directed spacing

 make icons out of everything possible for aesthetics, sexy fonts, and round edges

-improve category spacing

-ability to back up profile over the internet and save preferences online, not connected to current username and saved in downloads

-optimize communication of preferences/mainactivity between fragments
+optimize communication of preferences/mainactivity between fragments, using methods,

-implement comments
+implement comments, add notifications from comments

 scaling based on content, device, and orientation

 calculate your PERSONAL rank (not leaderboard) by area

-verifying/securing user accounts

 implementing reporting ideas

-view comments, notifications from comments

 implement recently viewed ideas

 attempt to move code towards more modular design

 fix drawer expansion style to make it more smooth

-better comments for code

 better variable names